Muddyblack/clab-ui/docs/01-big-picture.md

 - `clab-ui/package.json` exports
 - `ClabUiHost` and topology session behavior
-- Browser-facing route semantics in `containerlab-web`
+- Browser-facing route semantics in `containerlab-app`
 - `/api/v1/*` semantics in `clab-api-server`
 - VS Code command and message contracts used by the webviews